Secondhand. Near fine condition. Inscribed by President of the Union of Christmas Island Workers 1988-1998. Rare copy.

 For more than seventy years, Christmas Island was the home to thousands of Asian coolies who slaved under harsh British and Australian rule, digging out the island's valuable phosphate.

 In the late 1970s, a fiery British immigrant called Gordon Bennett came to the island to become General Secretary of the Union of Christmas Island Workers.
-By the time he died in 1991, he was known as ‘Tai Ko Seng’ which, roughly translated, means "big brother who delivers".
+By the time he died in 1991, he was known as ‘Tai Ko Seng’, which, roughly translated, means "big brother who delivers".

 This is the story of how a man with only basic education gathered an island together and beat a government at its own game. (publisher blurb)